Taliangyn/ngynhuyntrang/README.md

-- 👋 Hi, I’m Nguyen Ngoc Huyen Trang
+- 👋 Hi, I’m Nguyen Ngoc Huyen Trang - Talia
-- 🌱 I’m currently a student at UEH-ISB University transfering to Wollongong University
+- 🌱 I’m currently a student at the University of Wollongong
-- 💞️ I’m looking for Analyst intern
-- 📫 I have some necessary technical skills including SQL, Python, Power BI, Tableau, Excel.

 <!---
 ngynhuyntrang/ngynhuyntrang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.